ministryofjustice/technical-guidance/guides/using-git-secrets.md

 ## Overview

-We use [git][git] is a [distributed version-control system][dvcs].
-Git primarily works by comparing a local working copy of repository content against another branch, highlighting and controlling any changes.

-As Git utilises a local folder structure (a clone of a repository) on your device, it is possible to inadvertently upload unintended files to Github.com - for example, private keys and other secrets which should not be uploaded or shared with anyone else.

-You must use [git-secrets](https://github.com/awslabs/git-secrets) on your device to limit the possibility of accidentally uploading secrets files or information.
+[git-secrets](https://github.com/awslabs/git-secrets) can be installed on your device to help you to limit the possibility of accidentally uploading secrets files or information from your device to locations like github.com

 ## How-to